 Almost as an afterthought, I switched to talking about "The Power of [AND]" and was amazed to see the students light up.
 Suddenly they were talking about other things that interested them, how they could see connecting different areas of learning, and that "no one major defined them".

-The academic advisors will work in one of seven Program Clusters.
+The academic advisors will work in one of seven Advising Center Major Clusters.
 Each cluster consists of five to ten academic majors developed through an analysis of major changing patterns of students over the recent ten-year span.
 The goal is that once a student declares a major or cluster, they will have the same academic advisor through graduation.
 Students who are not ready to declare a major in their first year will start in an exploratory cluster.
 Advisors in this cluster will provide specific programming and resources to help students choose a program cluster by the start of their second year.
 Lead advisors will supervise one or two program clusters, maintain their own advising caseload, serve as the primary liaison between academic departments and the advising staff, and oversee the administrative needs of their cluster.

 Career Counselors are also part of the Advising, Retention, and Career Center.
 While academic advisors will lead first-year students through the initial major and career exploration process, career counselors will partner with students to prepare them for internships and job searches, readying them for life after UW-Eau Claire, as well as providing alternative career advising.